-The magmatic phase leads to a variety of geothermal phenomena which may still be observed in the area.
+The magmatic phase leads to a variety of geothermal phenomena which may stil be observed in the area.
 The geothermal gradient in Southern Tuscany is regionally about 5°C/100m.
 In some particularly "hot" areas it rises to over 30°C/100m and is economically used for the production of electricity (e.g. Lardarello, Travale-Radicondoli, Mte.
 Amiata).
-The Triassic and Jurassic carbonates, in particular the Calcare Cavernoso with their highly permeable rocks form the main aquifer in Southern ore mineral content of the deposits Tuscany.
+The Triassic and Jurassic carbonates, in particular the Calcare Cavernoso with their highly permeable rocks form the main aquifer in Southern Tuscany.
 A large number of thermal wells, steam and gas emanations are spread all over the area.
 See also Benvenuti et al. (1971).